Samuel Chappuzeau: Return to France

 He then moved back to Charenton, near Paris and set up a small school there.
 At this time, several of his plays were presented at Paris theatres, including one by Molière's troupe as thanks for his promotion of their troupe in his book.
 However, he was soon caught up, through no fault of his own, in a controversy surrounding his friend, the preacher Alexander Morus and John Milton, and had to leave Paris when parents removed their sons from his school.
 Around the same time, in August 1662, his wife died soon after the birth of their fifth child, leaving him to remark "Un malheur vient rarement seul."
-He married again to Marie Trichot (daughter of Louis Trichot of Sedan, Ardennes), and took refuge in Geneva, his new wife's home town, where he was granted citizenship in 1666.
+He married again to Marie Trichot (daughter of Louis Trichot of Sedan, Ardennes), and took refuge in the Republic of Geneva, his new wife's home state, where he was granted citizenship in 1666.

 Travels

 From here, he traveled throughout Europe collecting information for a series of geographical/political books, including Suite de L'Europe Vivante, which were published between 1666 and 1673.
-At the end of 1671, he was exiled from Geneva due to a remark made in one of his books, and for some years lived in various places, including Lyon and Basle, and also in Paris where he worked on Tavernier's travel books from 1674 to 1676.
+He visited London in 1667 and attended meetings of the Royal Society.
+At the end of 1671, he was exiled from Geneva due to a remark made in one of his books, and for some years lived in various places, including Lyon and Basel, and also in Paris where he worked on Tavernier's travel books from 1674 to 1676.
 It was during this period of exile that he wrote Le Théâtre François, the book for which he is best remembered.
 This was written at the request of Molière's troupe soon after Molière had died.